Macau casino GGR up 66pct m-o-m in Sept: govt

 Brokerage Sanford C. Bernstein Ltd said in a note issued after the September data were released, that the year-on-year performance had been “weaker than expected,” negatively affected by a “soft… ramp” in terms of growth of visitor volume to Macau, and “concerns over money flows” to the city’s gambling market.

 September saw “weaker than expected” visitor volume from neighbouring Guangdong province, “on the back of visa restart in late August”.
-The institution identified other negative factors as being “weakness in VIP, and hold,” said its analysts Vitaly Umanksy, Tianjiao Yu, and Kelsey Zhu.
+The institution identified other negative factors as being “weakness in VIP, and hold,” on the part of the casino operators, said its analysts Vitaly Umanksy, Tianjiao Yu, and Kelsey Zhu.

 Starting from August 26 as part of travel-easing measures following the initial impact of Covid-19, eligible residents from the neighbouring mainland province of Guangdong have been allowed to apply for an exit visa for tourist trips to Macau, either as part of a tour group or under China’s Individual Visit Scheme programme.
 Such a measure was therefore in place for whole of the September-GGR reporting period.